susanBuck/notes/05_Laravel/08_Databases_Schemas_Migrations.md

 In the above example, we forgot the `published` field for our `books` table; let's add that now.

-Any alterations to an existing table should be done in a new migration.
+Any alterations to an existing table should be done in a new migration, so let's generate a new migration:

-Let's add a `published` field to the existing `books` table.
-Create a new migration:

 	$ php artisan migrate:make add_published_to_books